Maple177/finetune_relation_extraction/README.md

    ```
   - similarly, add the class weights in "class_weights";
   - for a new BERT variant, add its Huggingface version name in "bert_names_to_versions";
-  - number of classes (including false relation) in "number_of_labels".
+  - number of classes (including the false relation) in "number_of_labels".

 # Command
 - use the example slurm file will train an ensemble of 5 PubMedBERT models on chemprot (blurb).
 Set your hyperparameters in the slurm file or directory pass them using the following line.